dreniff3/Workout-Log/README.md

 #### 1. HomePage:
 <ul>
-  <li>When this page is first rendered, it displays all the exercises currently stored in our MongoDB movie collection.
-This is done by calling the REST API endpoint to get all the movies.
+  <li>When this page is first rendered, it displays all the exercises currently stored in our MongoDB exercise collection.
+This is done by calling the REST API endpoint to get all the exercises.
 </li>
   <li>Each exercise is displayed with icons to delete or edit the exercise.</li>
   <li>Clicking on the icon for deleting the exercise deletes the exercise from the database.
 This is done by calling a REST API endpoint to delete the exercise.